Totengeist/Shipyard/docs/api.rst

 .. http:get:: /api/v1/modification/(ref)

-   Information about a specific mod
+   Information about a specific mod, identified by ``ref``.

+   :param ref: the unique ID of the mod to query
    :statuscode 200: no error
    :statuscode 404: the mod does not exist

+.. http:post:: /api/v1/modification

+   Upload a new mod file.

+   :param file: the mod file being uploaded
+   :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 401: not logged in or banned from uploading
+   :statuscode 404: the mod does not exist

+.. http:get:: /api/v1/modification/(ref)/download

+   Download a mod file.

+   :param ref: the unique ID of the mod to query
+   :statuscode 200: no error
+   :statuscode 404: the mod does not exist

-.. http:get:: /api/v1/modification/(ship_ref)/screenshots
+.. http:get:: /api/v1/modification/(ref)/screenshots

    A list of screenshots for a mod.

+   :param ref: the unique ID of the mod to get screenshots for
    :statuscode 200: no error
    :statuscode 404: the mod does not exist

-.. http:post:: /api/v1/modification
 .. http:post:: /api/v1/modification/(ref)

+   Edit an existing mod.

+   :param ref: the unique ID of the mod to edit
+   :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 404: the mod does not exist

+.. http:post:: /api/v1/modification/(ref)/upgrade

+   Replace an existing mod with a new version.

+   Older versions will still be accessible.
+This allows users to upgrade mods to support new features added to The Last Starship.
+The ``ref`` will continue to point to the older version, but it's page will display a notice that a newer version is available.

+   :param file: the mod file being uploaded
+   :param ref: the unique ID of the mod to be upgraded
+   :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 401: not logged in or not the owner of the mod
+   :statuscode 404: the mod does not exist

-.. http:post:: /api/v1/modification/(ship_ref)/screenshots
+.. http:post:: /api/v1/modification/(ref)/screenshots

    Adds one or more screenshots to an existing modification.

+   :param ref: the unique ID of the ship to add screenshots to
    :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 401: not logged in or not the owner of the mod
+   :statuscode 404: the mod does not exist

 .. http:delete:: /api/v1/modification/(ref)

    Delete an existing mod.

+   :param ref: the unique ID of the mod to delete
+   :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 401: not logged in or not the owner of the mod
+   :statuscode 404: the mod does not exist

 Screenshot Management
 ---------------------